Sharp AQUOS XLED FV1 TV Review

 0.061

 The Sharp AQUOS XLED has amazing SDR brightness.
-It's bright enough to overcome glare in well-lit rooms easily.
+It's bright enough to easily overcome glare from indirect light sources in well-lit rooms.

 These measurements are after calibration with the following settings: